nhsx/Mental-Health/10/index.md

 Our clinician team member gave us some great tips on eliciting emotions and feelings of younger children (e.g. under 11).
 This led to a cartoon storyboard and prompts for each box, whereas for older children we have left the task more open-ended.

 We’ve created 2 versions; one for children aged 8-11 and another for 12-25 years old.
-All include an instructions leaflet, 2-3 pens, emotions word bank, blue tack, emoji stickers, question cards, a feelings wheel, blank paper and the map itself.
+All include:
+- an instructions leaflet
+- 2-3 pens
+- emotions word bank
+- blue tack
+- emoji stickers
+- question cards
+- a feelings wheel
+- blank paper
+- ... and the map itself.
 Participants will complete and return to us in a pre-paid envelope and by taking photographs.

 We’re going to be following this up with remote video calls with young people, using the map as stimulus.